Higher Education Financing is Complicated. Here’s How Sallie Mae is Helping Students Make Sense of it All.

 The philosophy we use to counsel these families is fairly simple:

 - Explore federal student loans.
 We encourage students to explore federal student loan options by completing the FAFSA.
 Too many families skip the FAFSA because of the complicated process, which means they’re potentially missing out on thousands of dollars in financial aid.
-To simplify the application process, we launched a in 2020 to make filing the FAFSA quicker and easier, helping more families take advantage of the resources available to them.

 - Consider a responsible private student loan.
 Sometimes, after accounting for savings, scholarships, and grants, and federal financial aid, there’s still a gap.
 That’s where a responsible private student loan can make sense.
 Often secured with a cosigner, these loans go through underwriting to ensure customers will be able to manage them successfully.
 Our lending philosophy also encourages students and their families to evaluate all anticipated monthly loan payments and how much the student expects to earn in the future before considering a private student loan.